Aaron Cunningham: Texas Rangers

 On November 12, 2012, Cunningham signed a minor league deal with the Texas Rangers with an invitation to spring training.

 Chicago Cubs

-He signed a minor league deal with the Chicago Cubs in November 2013.
+On November 15, 2013, Cunningham signed a minor league contract with the Chicago Cubs organization.

-2nd Stint With Arizona
+Arizona Diamondbacks (second stint)

-Cunningham signed a minor league deal with Arizona in March 2014 but was released a few months later.
-He re-signed on September 2, 2014.
+Cunningham signed a minor league deal with the Arizona Diamondbacks in March 2014 but was released a few months later.
+He re-signed on September 2.
 On March 24, 2015, Cunningham was released by the Diamondbacks.